outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - loss function (how a prediction error is determined)
     - network learning algorithm (how weights are updated, like backpropagation)
     - network learning algorithm parameters
+    - interface structures embedded in ml, either explicitly like 'feature subsets' or implicitly as emergent structures like 'merged feature structures'
     - general combination types of these network structures
       - supervised, unsupervised, reinforcement